jo1jun/Human-Action-Recog-VIBE/README.md

 (image feature or 2d & 3d joints can be added as information before MLP)

+Currently, Model is overfitted.
+So, I'm preparing val/test dataset and training model.

 ## Dataset

 some dataset have GT bboxes, the others have no GT boxes.